-A domestic violence restraining order is a court order issued by a California court to protect a party who is in a close relationship with another who has become abusive.
-The protected party must have suffered abuse or threatened with abuse.
-The abuse or threat must be from someone who is in a close relationship with the protected party; spouses, former spouses, boyfriends, girlfriends, and family relatives.
+This type of order is issued to protect a party who is in a close relationship with another who has become abusive.
+The protected party must have suffered abuse or have been threatened with abuse.
+The abuse or threat must be from someone who is in a close relationship with the protected party.
+Examples include spouses, former spouses, boyfriends, girlfriends, and family relatives.

 Civil Harassment Orders

-A civil harassment restraining order is a court order issued by a California court to protect one party from violence, stalking, serious harassment, or threats of violence.
-The protected party must have suffered some sort of violence or a threat of violence from another party; neighbor, roommates, coworkers, or distant family member.
+This type of order is issued to protect one party from violence, stalking, serious harassment, or threats of violence.
+The protected party must have suffered some sort of violence or a threat of violence from another party.
+Examples include neighbors, roommates, coworkers, or distant family members.

 Elder or Adult Dependent Orders

-An elder abuse restraining order is a court order issued by a California court to protect a person who either over the age of 65 or, is younger adult dependent.
-The protected party must have suffered some sort of violence or a threat of violence from another party; neighbor, roommates, coworkers, or distant family member.
+This type of order is issued to protect a person who either over the age of 65 or, is a younger adult dependent.
+The protected party must have suffered some sort of violence or a threat of violence from another party.
+Examples include neighbors, roommates, coworkers, or distant family members.

 Emergency Protective Orders

-An emergency protective order is issued when a law enforcement officer makes a request to a judge.
-The emergency protective takes effect immediately and can last up to 7 days.
+This type of order is issued when a law enforcement officer makes a request to a judge.
+The emergency protective order takes effect immediately and can last up to 7 days.
 This often occurs when a police officers respond to a call for domestic violence.
 The judge can order the abusive person to leave the home and stay away from the victim and any children.

-A permanent restraining order can be issued when you appear in court for a hearing on a temporary restraining order.
-The judge can issue an order that will restrain the abuser for up to 3 years.
+This final order is issued when you appear in court for a hearing on a temporary restraining order.
+The judge can issue an order that will restrain the abuser for up to 5 years.
 Upon termination, the protected person can make a request for a new restraining order.

 Criminal Protective Orders

-A criminal protective order is also known as a stay-away order.
-These orders are requested by the District Attorney who is filing criminal charges against a defendant for a domestic violence incident.
+A criminal protective order is requested by the District Attorney who is filing criminal charges against a defendant.